-If you have money in a checking account that was not exempt when you filed for bankruptcy, that money is not yours to keep.
-If you can claim part of the money in the account as exempt, the non-exempt portion will need to be turned over to the bankruptcy trustee.
-But you can keep the exempt portion.
+If you have nonexempt money in a checking account when you file for bankruptcy, that money will not be yours to keep.
+Nonexempt funds must be turned over to the bankruptcy trustee.
+The trustee will then use this money to repay your creditors.

 Here are some other things to be aware of:

 (Find out whether it makes sense for a business to file for bankruptcy in Small Business Bankruptcy.)